axelarnetwork/axelar-contract-deployments/releases/cosmwasm/EVM-CosmWasm-Release-Template.md

 10. Register ITS edge contract on ITS Hub

 Proceed with this step only if ITS deployment on $CHAIN is confirmed.
-Replace `contracts` in $CHAIN config on `ENV.json` with following:
+Add the following to `contracts` in the `$CHAIN` config within `ENV.json`:

 | Network              | `ITS_EDGE_CONTRACT`                          |
 | -------------------- | -------------------------------------------- |